camposfa/ant-6937-spring-2019/content/assignments/r-basics.md

 ---
-title: R and RStudio Basics
+title: R Basics and R Markdown
 ---

 ### Complete in Class